 There is nothing better than eating snacks, telling stories, laughing, and playing card games with people you love!
 Isn’t that what the holidays are all about anyway?

 Use your creativity to craft beautiful Yuletide decorations or create gifts for loved ones!
 Here are a few ideas:

 - Create cards to send to friends and loved ones

 - Start flower bulbs like Amaryllis – truly gorgeous and lovely to remember that Spring will come again.

 - Create Yule and Winter Solstice Sachets – a great way to use any fabric scraps and fill them with aromatic herbs.
 Place them in dresser drawers or under your pillow.

 How To Have A (Stress-Less) Present & Mindful Yule and Winter Solstice Holiday

 “Expectation is the root of all heartache” – William Shakespeare

-When you visit a friend or family member’s home did you come to see and talk to them or to inspect the cleanliness levels of their home?
+When you visit a friend or family member’s home, did you come to see and talk to them, or did you come to inspect their home’s cleanliness levels?
 We both know it’s the former and not the latter (hopefully).
-Try to remember that and be kind to yourself when the perfectionism beast starts rising within you.
+Remember that and be kind to yourself when the perfectionism beast starts rising within you.